thin-edge/thin-edge.io-specs/src/software-management/self-update.md

   * At the place (during startup) where SM Agent checks the `persistance_store` for any update request, it must avoid to send any error to the Cloud when the update request was processed by the self-updater.<br/>
   * The SM Agent shall check at startup for exitsence of the file "/var/run/tedge_update/selfupdate-result".
     * If that file exists it contains ASCII text that represents the final result code (referred as "exit status" in the plugin API spec) of the self-update.
-    * The SM Agent shall send and according result message to the Cloud, and delete that file.
+    * The SM Agent shall send an according result message to the Cloud, and delete that file.

   * It might happen that the SM Agent does not restart and keeps connected to the self-updater (e.g. when the update fails).
 In that case the exit code of the self-updater process shall be used, and the file "/var/run/tedge_update/selfupdate-result" shall be removed, if exists.